dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 [!code-csharp[](~/host-and-deploy/proxy-load-balancer/6.1samples/WebPS/Program.cs?name=snippet_https&highlight=14-18)]

-This code can be disabled with an environment variable or other configuration setting in a development or staging environment.
+This code can be disabled with an environment variable or other configuration setting in a development or staging environment:

 [!code-csharp[](~/host-and-deploy/proxy-load-balancer/6.1samples/WebPS/Program.cs?name=snippet_https2&highlight=14-21)]